Spring23BuildingGameEngines/monorepo-phigarcia/Assignment4_Mathematics/part0/exercise.md

 7. If I get an 'undefined reference' or 'unresolved external symbol', do you think that is a compiler error (something wrong in your code) or a linker error (some missing external dependency)?

-*This is a linker error, it happens when the linker cannot find those objects or symbols.*
+*This is a linker error, it happens when the linker cannot find those functions or globals.*